eclipsesrl/udesly-docs/docs/shopify-shop-items.md

 This is the list of all collections of your shop.

-Inside Collection item you can use the following attributes.
+Inside Collection item you can use the following attributes:

 #### Description